diegorafael/sqlitequerybuilder/README.md

 WHAT IT ISN'T
 --------------

 This is NOT an ORM framework nor database connection manager.
-All it do is compose sql query strings
+All it does is compose sql query strings

 What is it?
 -----------